benmvp/slides/2017/oscon/react-properly.md

 ```

 NOTES:
-- React and JSX supporting logic and markup in the same file allows for substantial complexity in markup generation over other traditional templating languages
+- React and JSX supporting logic and markup in the same file
+- This allows for substantial complexity in markup generation over other traditional templating languages
 - But with that increased complexity can come a decrease in readability.
 - I see a lot of code like this that has ternary operators, `map`s and other code mixed right in the JSX
+- This also has an anonymous function for the `onClick`
 - The above "bad" example doesn't seem so bad right?
 - But as we know, code tends to grow over time.
 - If we add more expressions, add more markup to the header, or the map gets more more logic, the code will become unwieldy.